 Rajasthan is home to a great number of wildlife in India.
 Some of the most famous wildlife sanctuaries worth checking out are Desert National Sanctuary, Jaisalmer, Kumbhalgarh Wildlife Sanctuary, where visitors can enjoy foot tracking and horse safaris, and National Chambal Wildlife Sanctuary, Kota.

 When it comes to national parks, one must visit the Ranthambore National Park, a great place for observing tigers in their natural habitat.
 Sariska National Park, Alwar, is another park worth visiting due to its significant tiger population.
 Explore wildlife with this package.

 Exotic Heritage Hotels

 Rajasthan is home to several heritage hotels that allow one to experience the royal lifestyle first hand, besides getting acquainted with the princely traditions and culture of this state.
-One such heritage hotels is Rambagh Palace, Jaipur, which is also known as the “Jewel of Jaipur.”
+One such heritage hotel is Rambagh Palace, Jaipur, which is also known as the “Jewel of Jaipur.”

 Carved of golden-yellow sandstone and dressed in opulence, Taj Umaid Bhawan Palace in Jodhpur delivers a truly exotic experience.
 No other hotel is as unique and fascinating as the Lake Palace in Udaipur.
-Some other famous heritage hotels are Fort Rajwada in Jaisalmer, Shiv Niwas Palace in Udaipur and Khimsar Fort, Khimsar.
+Some other famous heritage hotels are Fort Rajwada in Jaisalmer, Shiv Niwas Palace in Udaipur, and Khimsar Fort, Khimsar.

 Festivals and Dances

 The number of festivals and fairs held in Rajasthan throughout the year make it one of the top cultural cities in India.
-These are occasions for merrymaking, and are marked by colorful music and dance performances.
-Turban tying competitions, camel races, elephant polo and other such lively and incredible performances attract tourists in large numbers.
+These are occasions for merrymaking and are marked by colorful music and dance performances.
+Turban tying competitions, camel races, elephant polo, and other such lively and incredible performances attract tourists in large numbers.

 Some of the popular dances of Rajasthan which have gained international recognition are the Ghoomar dance from Udaipur and the Kalbeliya dance from Jaisalmer.
 Some of the other famous dances are Kathputli, Bhopa, Chang, Teratali etc. The most popular fairs held in the state are Marwar Festival, Pushkar Fair, Bikaner Camel Festival, Bundi Festival and Mewar Fair, among others.